 In 2006, India Meteorological Department adopted new criteria for declaring MOK operationally.
-These criteria use the information on rainfall and large scale circulation patterns as in Joseph at al. (2006).
+These criteria use the information on rainfall and large scale circulation patterns as in Joseph et al (2006).
 The criteria for declaring the date of MOK are based on rainfall, wind field and OLR.
 They are given below:

-- If after 10 May, 60% of the available 14 stations enlisted viz, Minicoy, Amini, Thiruvananthapuram, Punalur, Kollam, Allapuzha, Kottayam, Kochin, Trissur, Kozhikode, Talassery, Cannur, Kasargode and Mangalore report rainfall of 2.5 mm or more for two consecutive days, the MOK may be declared on the second day, provided the following criteria are also satisfied in concurrence. - 2.
-Depth of westerlies should be maintained up to 600 hpa, in the box equator to latitude 10°N and longitude 55°E to 80°E. The zonal wind speed over the area bounded by lat 5-10°N, longitude 70-80°E should be of the order of 15-20 knots at 925 hpa.
-The source of data can be RSMC wind analysis / Satellite derived winds. - 3.
-INSAT derived OLR value should be below 200 Wm-2 in the box confined by Lat 5-10N and Long 70-75 E.
+- If after 10 May, 60% of the available 14 stations enlisted, viz., Minicoy, Amini, Thiruvananthapuram, Punalur, Kollam, Allapuzha, Kottayam, Kochin, Trissur, Kozhikode, Talassery, Cannur, Kasargode and Mangalore report rainfall of 2.5 mm or more for two consecutive days, the MOK may be declared on the second day, provided the following criteria are also satisfied in concurrence. - Depth of westerlies should be maintained up to 600 hpa, in the box equator to latitude 10°N and longitude 55°-80°E. The zonal wind speed over the area bounded by latitude 5°-10°N, longitude 70°-80°E should be of the order of 15-20 knots at 925 hpa.
+The source of data can be RSMC New Delhi wind analysis/Satellite derived winds. - INSAT derived OLR value should be below $200\,\mathrm{Wm}^{-2}$ in the box confined by latitude $5^\circ-10^\circ\mathrm{N}$ and longitude $70^\circ-75^\circ\mathrm{E}$.